Floer theory and flips: Broken perturbations

-Of these three types, the first two are {\em fake} boundary types in the sense that they do not represent points in the topological boundary.
-In the first case one can make the length of either the first gradient trajectory or the second finite, but not both (since the total length must be infinite).
-In the second case, one can either make the length finite and non-zero or resolve the node; this shows that the stratum is in the closure of two strata of top dimension.
-The last type is a true boundary component since the only deformation is that which deforms the length of the trajectory to a finite real number. \end{remark}
+Of these three types, the first two are {\em fake} boundary types in the sense that the strata $\M_\Gamma(\XX,L,\DD)$ do not represent points in the topological boundary of the union of top dimensional strata $\ol{\M}(\XX,L,\DD)$.
+In the first type, one can either make the length $\ell(e)$ of the gradient trajectory $e$ of $H$ finite and non-zero or deform the node $w \in C_i \cap C_j$ connecting the two disk components $C_i,C_j \subset C$; this shows that any stratum $\M_\Gamma(\XX,L,\DD)$ of this type $\Gamma$ is in the closure $\ol{\M}_{\Gamma_k}(\XX,L,\DD), k \in \{ 1, 2 \}$ of two strata of top dimension.
+In the second case one can make the length $\ell(e_k), k \in \{ 1 ,2 \}$ of either the first gradient trajectory $e_1$ connecting the first and second levels of $u$ or the second $e_2$ connecting the second and third levels of $u$ finite, but not both (since the total length $\ell(e_1) + \ell(e_2)$ must be infinite).
+The last type is a true boundary component since the only deformation is that which deforms the length $\ell(e)$ of the trajectory $u| T_e$ to a finite real number $\ell(e) < \infty$. \end{remark}